It’s HIGH NOON in space. Well, sort of. Well, not exactly. Well, not at all.

 Like Hyams’ own CAPRICORN ONE (1978), this movie is flawed at such a bedrock level that we would have to re-educate him from kindergarten level upwards for any of this to make sense, so we throw up our hands and file it in the “pure fantasy crap” section.
 To begin with, it’s quaint how Hyams is trying to get all “scientific” by locating the action on Io – a tectonically unstable moonlet in volcanic flux being battered like taffy by Jupiter’s gravitational forces – where it is impossible to sink foundations to even start building a habitable Earth colony.
 (It would look like that planet of lava where Obiwan and Anakin battle in REVENGE OF THE SITH, 2005.)
 And then to have everyone walking around like they’re not in one-quarter Earth gravity.
 (It’s not like Hyams doesn’t know this – a title card gives us this factoid – then completely ignores its ramifications.)

 Once a week a shuttle arrives from Earth.
-Sounds plausible – if you’re living in Detroit.
-If you’re on Io – and the one-way trip from Earth takes about two years – that means the shuttle transit company or the mining corporation that runs Io is flush enough to afford 104 shuttles, plus 104 crews plus 104 tanks of fuel and two years worth of food onboard 104 shuttles… is everyone just raking in the space-Euros in the future or doesn’t money exist anymore?
+Sounds plausible – if you live in Detroit.
+But if you’re on Io – and the one-way trip from Earth takes about two years – that means the shuttle transit company or the mining corporation that runs Io is flush enough to afford 104 shuttles, plus 104 crews plus 104 tanks of fuel and two years worth of food onboard 104 shuttles… is everyone just raking in the space-Euros in the future or doesn’t money exist anymore?

 I could go on.
 And on and on.
 Like CAPRICORN ONE, not one aspect of this movie is thought through.
 It’s like watching one of those little outlandish plays you put on for your parents when you were seven.
 From the ridiculous 80s disco decor to the fact that bad guys would behave like 18th century cowboys and fire weapons indiscriminately within the confines of a biosphere.
 Even in the childish actioner TOTAL RECALL (1990), a bad guy thought twice before firing towards the Perspex dome that enclosed the city.